 Startups are breeding grounds for game-changing ideas.
 A single idea could solve a problem for a large population and in turn, become a new business model.

-That makes building an MVP (Minimum Viable Product) before developing the full-blown product is a smart move.
-Building an MVP is similar to testing the depth of the water before taking the deep dive.
+That makes building an MVP (Minimum Viable Product) before developing the full-blown product a smart move.
+Building an MVP is similar to test the depth of the water before taking the deep dive.

 Here is what Eric Ries defines an MVP to be:

 The idea of MVP was introduced to the world by Eric Ries in his book – The Lean Startup.
 Within a short span of time, the lean startup became a movement that was embraced by several startups.
 It helped them leapfrog to the enterprise league from the startup ground.
-Dropbox, wealth front, Grockit among many others.
+Dropbox, wealth front, and Grockit among many others.

 If you are a startup that has an idea, building an MVP helps you in several ways, like: